| Personal

 Taipei City Fong Xi Art Gallery (Taiwan)

-"The Restoration of Japanese Cultural Properties and Materials
+"The Restoration of Japanese Cultural Properties and

 Used" (Lecture and demonstration).